-- Install and configure servers – the ability to install and configure servers, along with storage options.
+- You’ll have the ability to install and configure servers, along with storage options.

-- Configure server roles and features – this involves configuring files, sharing access, printing and document services, and configuring servers for remote management
+- This involves showing your ability with configuring files, sharing access, printing and document services, and configuring servers for remote management

-- Deploy and configure core network services – dealing with configuring services such as a computer’s IP address, DHCP services, and DNS services.
+- Showcase your skills in dealing with configuring services such as a computer’s IP address, DHCP services, and DNS services.
 Install and administer

 - Active Directory users, computers, groups, and organizational units.
 Create and manage group policy

-- Understanding protocols and services – competent understanding of the use of a range of network types including open systems interconnection, Windows internet name service, and TCP/IP.
+- You’ll show a competent understanding of the use of a range of network types including open systems interconnection, Windows internet name service, and TCP/IP.

 Ensuring the security of computers, both in the home and at work, is more important than ever.
 Microsoft’s Security Fundamentals certification makes sure you’re ready by testing your knowledge in these areas:

-- Understanding operating system security – this covers user authentication, password policies, permissions, audit policies, encryption, and malware.
+- This portion covers user authentication, password policies, permissions, audit policies, encryption, and malware.